xeluxee/competitest.nvim/README.md

 - `files_to_singlefile`: convert multiple text files into a single file
 - `auto`: if there's a single file convert it into multiple files, otherwise convert multiple files into a single file

 **NOTE:** this command only converts already existing testcases files without changing CompetiTest configuration.
 To choose the storage method to use you have to [configure](#configuration) `testcases_use_single_file` option, that is false by default.
+Anyway storage method can be automatically detected when option `testcases_auto_detect_storage` is true.

 ### Run testcases
 Launch `:CompetiTestRun`.
 CompetiTest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
 You can close the UI by pressing `q` or `Q`.\